 Student records are maintained for the benefit of the student.
 They document the student's instruction, guidance, and educational progress.
-All student records maintained by SHS are available for inspection by the student's parents or legal guardians.
-Such inspection will be permitted in the presence of the principal or principal's designated agent upon reasonable notice and within 45 days of such a request.
-Please refer to the section Transfer-Withdrawal (pages 10) for more information about student records.
+All student records maintained by SHS are available for inspection by the student's parents/guardians.
+Such inspection will be permitted in the presence of the Principal or Principal's designated agent upon reasonable notice.
+Please refer to the section Transfer/Withdrawal for more information about student records.